Amazon DynamoDB Accelerator (DAX) – In-Memory Caching for Read-Intensive Workloads

 As you can see from the middle group of results, the queries ran in 2.9 to 11.3 milliseconds.
 The second run used DAX and showed the effect of caching on performance:

 The first iteration of each test results in a cache miss.
 The subsequent iterations retrieve the results from the cache, and are (as you can see) quite a bit faster.

 Things to Know

 Here are a few things to keep in mind as you think about how to put DAX to use in your environment:

 Java API – As I mentioned earlier, we are launching this public preview with support for Java, with plans to add support for other languages.
 DAX is API-compatible with DynamoDB so there’s no need to write your own caching logic or make changes to your code.

 Consistency – DAX offers the best opportunity for performance gains when you are using eventually consistent reads that can be served from the in-memory cache (DAX always refers back to the DynamoDB table when processing consistent reads).

 Write-Throughs – DAX is a write-through cache.
 However, if there is a weak correlation between what you read and what you write, you may want to direct your writes to DynamoDB.
 This will allow DAX to be of greater assistance for your reads.

 Deprovisioning – After you have put DAX to use in your environment, you should be able to reduce the amount of read capacity provisioned for the underlying tables.
 This will reduce your costs (dramatically in many cases), while allowing DAX to provide spare capacity for sudden surges in usage.

-The public preview of DAX is available today in the US East (Northern Virginia), US West (Oregon), and EU (Ireland) Regions and you can sign up today.
+The public preview of DAX is available today in the US East (N. Virginia), US West (Oregon), and Europe (Ireland) Regions and you can sign up today.
 You can use the public preview at no charge and you can also learn more by reading the DAX Developer Guide.